It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 Ever felt like the more you try to grow, the messier things get?

 Growth stirs things up.
 It pushes limits.
-It challenges stories we’ve told ourselves for years.
+It challenges the stories we’ve told ourselves for years.

 And yes, that can feel like chaos before it starts to feel like clarity.

-So if things feel wobbly, you’re probably doing it right.
+So if things feel shaky right now, take heart.
+You’re probably doing it right.

 The Power of Rest in Your Journey

 You don’t have to be “on” all the time to be growing.
-Rest is part of it.
-Stillness is part of it.
+Rest is part of the work.
+Stillness is part of becoming.

 “You are allowed to be both a masterpiece and a work in progress simultaneously.” — Sophia Bush